ymphys/epub_AI_reader/README.md

 ```

 You can pass multiple `_data` folders or rerun with `--force` to rebuild every entry.
 The script reads the processed book, calls DeepSeek once per chapter using the default summary prompt, and stores the results in `dracula_data/default_ai_cache.json`.
+While reading with AI, every manual Q&A exchange is appended to the same `default_ai_cache.json` under `qa_logs`, so you can review or export your notes later.

 ### 3. Set Up AI Integration (Optional)